appsignal/public_config/README.md

-# AppSignal Magic Dashboards
+# AppSignal Automated Dashboards

 The `public_config` repository is a place for AppSignal's public configuration.
-This is currently used for the Magic Dashboards.
+This is currently used for the Automated Dashboards.

-## Magic Dashboards
+## Automated Dashboards

-Magic Dashboards can be found in the `dashboards/` sub directory.
+Automated Dashboards can be found in the `dashboards/` sub directory.
 Each directory is a different integration, like a language or package.
 Each dashboard is its own file in these sub-directories in the JSON format:

 - [Action Mailer](/dashboards/action_mailer/)
 - [Active Job](/dashboards/active_job/)